-The good and bad news with this denim, and this is partly because of the natural indigo, is that it takes a super long time to fade.
-The jeans you see in these pictures had been worn for about a month, and with that much wear, most of my jeans start to fade a little around the crotch.
+Partly because of the natural indigo, is that it takes a super long time to fade.
+The jeans you see in these pictures had been worn for about a month and with that much wear, most of my jeans start to fade a little around the crotch.
 That hasn’t happened here, and when Iron Hearts do fade they usually look more vintage than the really high contrast fades I’ve accrued in my Studio d’Artisan jeans.

-So the Iron Heart jeans have a very rich color that’s achieved by rope dying the warp yarns in a natural indigo bath.
-The weft, meanwhile, is beige, so as they get older they’ll get ever so slightly dusty looking, a common look with denim.
-But again, this natural indigo is pretty stubborn and won’t fade for some time.
+My own Iron Heart jeans have a very rich color that’s achieved by rope dying the warp yarns in a natural indigo bath while the weft is beige.
+As they get older, they’ll get ever so slightly dusty looking, a common look with denim.

-When I bought these jeans I was told they were 20 ounces, but after doing some research I learned they’re actually 17 ounces, which is still considered heavyweight denim.
+When I bought these jeans I was told they were 20 ounces, but after doing some research I learned they’re actually 17 ounces.
 (Your average Levi’s, by contrast, are about 11 ounces.)
-These jeans feel even heavier (I believed it when I heard they were 20 ounces) and that’s because Iron Heart has a particularly tight weave when compared to something like Samurai or Oni, which are known for looser weaves.
+Now, the brand is best known for their 21 ounce jeans, but my 17-ouncers feel even heavier (I believed it when I heard they were 20 ounces) and that’s because Iron Heart has a particularly tight weave when compared to something like Samurai or Oni, which are more likely to have looser weaves.

 It’s very sturdy, very vintage, very thick, and very smooth.
-If you’re after knotty, slubby, irregular denim like Oni or Studio d’Artisan, the kind of denim that’s quite trendy these days, you’re out of luck.
+If you’re after knotty, slubby, irregular denim, you’re out of luck.
 This is the kind of denim you could wear 70 years ago and you’d fit in with the greasers.